Utilities — Retry, Circuit Breaker¶

 |

-True if a token was consumed (allow), False otherwise (limit exceeded). |
+True if tokens were consumed (allow), False otherwise (limit exceeded). |

 RateLimitDecorator